MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/Manual Simulation/README.md

 Next you will need to clone the git directory from the simulation

-2. run the command  `git clone https://github.com/Fireline-Science/tello_sim`
+2. Run the command  `git clone https://github.com/Fireline-Science/tello_sim`

 Lastly you will to locate the file directory and install it

-3. run the command `cd tello_sim`
+3. Run the command `cd tello_sim`
-4. run the command `pip install`
+4. Run the command `pip install`

 ## More information
 For more information go to [link](https://github.com/Fireline-Science/tello_sim)